arata-yoshiyuki/LS-SAOM/README.md

 # 1. Overview
 ## 1.1.
 SAOM

-* The SAOM is an empirical model to estimate how a network is dynamically generated (for an introductory survey, see *snijders papar*).
+* The SAOM is an empirical model to estimate how a network is dynamically generated (for a survey, see *snijders*).
 * Suppose that a network consists of firms and ties between the firms, and the ties change over time.
 * The SAOM assumes that the network evolution within a period is the accumulation of many micro-steps, at each of which a randomly selected firm can change its ties to others such that its objective function is maximized.
 * The objective function is assumed to depend on a firm's characteristics and local network structure.